mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 17 July 2025

-- The average temperature today is 24.96˚C,
+- The average temperature today is 25.42˚C,
-- With highs of 26.08˚C and lows of 24.27˚C,
+- With highs of 26.1˚C and lows of 24.75˚C,
-- It may feel like 25.26˚C with scattered clouds
+- It may feel like 25.64˚C with few clouds
-- The wind speed is 4.12m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1015hPa and humidity is 67%
+- The pressure is 1014hPa and humidity is 62%
 - The sun will rise at 04:09 and set at 20:19

 <!-- weather_marker ends -->